zeromq/czmq/README.md

     CZMQ_EXPORT void
         ztrie_destroy (ztrie_t **self_p);

     //  Inserts a new route into the tree and attaches the data.
 Returns -1
     //  if the route already exists, otherwise 0.
 This method takes ownership of
     //  the provided data if a destroy_data_fn is provided.
     CZMQ_EXPORT int
         ztrie_insert_route (ztrie_t *self, char *path, void *data, ztrie_destroy_data_fn *destroy_data_fn);

     //  Removes a route from the trie and destroys its data.
 Returns -1 if the
     //  route does not exists, otherwise 0.
+    //  the start of the list call zlist_first ().
+Advances the cursor.
     CZMQ_EXPORT int
         ztrie_remove_route (ztrie_t *self, char *path);

     //  Returns true if the path matches a route in the tree, otherwise false.
     CZMQ_EXPORT bool
         ztrie_matches (ztrie_t *self, char *path);

     //  Returns the data of a matched route from last ztrie_matches.
 If the path
     //  did not match, returns NULL.
 Do not delete the data as it's owned by
     //  ztrie.
     CZMQ_EXPORT void *
         ztrie_hit_data (ztrie_t *self);

     //  Returns the count of parameters that a matched route has.
     CZMQ_EXPORT size_t
         ztrie_hit_parameter_count (ztrie_t *self);

     //  Returns the parameters of a matched route with named regexes from last
     //  ztrie_matches.
 If the path did not match or the route did not contain any
     //  named regexes, returns NULL.
     CZMQ_EXPORT zhashx_t *
         ztrie_hit_parameters (ztrie_t *self);

     //  Returns the asterisk matched part of a route, if there has been no match
     //  or no asterisk match, returns NULL.
-    CZMQ_EXPORT char *
+    CZMQ_EXPORT const char *
         ztrie_hit_asterisk_match (ztrie_t *self);

-    //  Print properties of object
+    //  Print the trie
     CZMQ_EXPORT void
         ztrie_print (ztrie_t *self);

-    //  Self test of this class
+    //  Self test of this class.
     CZMQ_EXPORT void
         ztrie_test (bool verbose);